EXTERNAL QUALITY ASSURANCE

 The overall management of BAC is the responsibility of the Chief Executive Officer reporting to the Council.
 The Chief Executive presents a report on progress and actions taken to each meeting of the Council.
 The Council periodically carries out a review of its own effectiveness in which it considers its meetings and their effectiveness in the strategic management of BAC as an organisation.

-On a day-to-day basis, regular consultation takes place between the Chief Executive, the Deputy Chief Executive, the Chief Inspector and members of the Head Office staff to ensure the smooth running of the organisation.
+On a day-to-day basis, regular consultation takes place between the Chief Executive, the Chief Inspector and members of the Head Office staff to ensure the smooth running of the organisation.

 BAC’s aim as an employer is to ensure that all its staff are equipped with the knowledge and skills needed to carry out their tasks and responsibilities.
 The efficient operation of the Head Office is supported by induction, training, and staff development.
 A full range of human resources policies and practices are in place and are published in the Employee Handbook.
 Staff are supported in their professional development.
 BAC has developed and implemented clear statements of service standards with regard to its key administrative processes.